Denver Truck Accident AttorneyRequest Free Consultation

 Why Choose Fuicelli & Lee as Your Denver Truck Accident Attorneys?

-- Fuicelli & Lee is an accomplished Denver personal injury law firm, representing clients who have suffered catastrophic injuries as the result of someone else’s reckless or careless actions.
+- Fuicelli & Lee is an accomplished Denver personal injury law firm, representing clients who have suffered catastrophic injuries from a negligent truck driver or negligent trucking company.

 - Many firms are intimidated to go to trial and don’t have the experience needed to win in court.
-All of our attorneys are former prosecutors with 20+ years of experience.
+Several of our attorneys are former prosecutors with 20+ years of experience.

 - We offer all clients our No Fee Promise, which means that we only get paid if you receive a settlement or verdict on your case.
 We offer free initial consultations to help you determine if you have a case.